James O'Connor (rugby union)

-James David O'Connor (born 5 July 1990) is an Australian professional rugby union footballer who currently plays for Queensland Reds in Super Rugby.
-He made his international debut for Australia in 2008 at the age of eighteen.
-He has played for the Western Force and Melbourne Rebels in Super Rugby.
-In 2013 he played for English Premiership side London Irish, and in the 2014–15 season he moved to France to play in the Top 14 competition for Toulon.
-His regular playing positions are Fly-half, Centre, Fullback and Wing.
+James David O'Connor (born 5 July 1990), often referred to his initials JOC, or nicknames "Rabs" (short for rabbit) and "Peter Pan", is an Australian professional rugby union player who currently plays for Leicester Tigers in England's Premiership Rugby, having played the 2025 Super Rugby Pacific season with the Crusaders.
+Known for his versatility on the field, he has played multiple positions in the backline, including wing and fullback.
+However O'Connor's primary position is at fly-half or centre.
+He made his debut with the Perth-based Super Rugby team, the Western Force, and has since played for two other Super Rugby teams (Melbourne Rebels, Queensland Reds).
+O'Connor has also played domestically with English teams London Irish and Sale Sharks, as well as French team Toulon.

+Making his international debut at 18-years-old for Australia, O'Connor has earned over sixty caps for the Wallabies, and scored more than 270 points.
+O'Connor has competed at two Rugby World Cups and was part of Australia's third-place finish in 2011.

 Early life

 O'Connor was born in Australia on the Gold Coast.
 He lived in Auckland for five years as a child, attending Rutherford Primary School, until the age of eleven when he returned to Australia with his family.
-He became a boarder at Nudgee College in Brisbane's northern suburbs.
+O'Connor grew up playing rugby league and earned a scholarship from the Parramatta Eels.
+He eventually became a boarder at Nudgee College in Brisbane's northern suburbs.

 In 2006 O'Connor suffered a ruptured spleen, but went on to be part of the Australian Schools representative team that played against England, Samoa and New Zealand in 2007.

 O'Connor's parents are from New Zealand, and his maternal grandparents from South Africa.
 This, along with his Australian birth, meant he was eligible for all three Tri Nations teams.
 However, his decision to play for the Wallabies, and debut in 2008, meant he became ineligible to play for the All Blacks or Springboks.
 He also played for the Australian Sevens in 2008.

-Professional career
+Career

 O'Connor became the youngest ever Super Rugby debutant at the age of 17, and the second youngest Wallaby in Australian rugby history at the age of 18.